codemaster05330/timoanttila/content/blog/backup-your-data-automatically-on-linux.md

 done
 ```

-## Backup all important files
+## Make a backup of all important files.

-The files are not as important as the database, they take up more space, and they are changed less, so I back up those only once per week.
-I have always two backups available.
-This script compresses my wwwroot and puts the file to the right location.
+Because the files are less important than the database, take up more space, and are changed less frequently, I back them up only once per week.
+I always have two backups on hand.
+This script compresses my wwwroot and places the file where it belongs.

 ```Bash
 !/bin/bash